aisingapore/kapitan-hull-admin/terraform/README.md

 ## How To Use

 1) Navigate to the appropriate subdirectory in the `envs/` subdirectory according to the target environment
 ```bash
 $ cd envs/{target_env}
 ```
-2) Populate the `config.gcs.tfbackend` file for the GCS bucket and prefix path
+2) Populate the `config.gcs.tfbackend` file for the GCS bucket and prefix path.
+Please refer to [this section](#gcs-backend) for more information
 3) Export the path to the Google SA credential file as `GOOGLE_APPLICATION_CREDENTIALS`

 ```bash